Hitting for the cycle: Multiple cycles

 One player has hit for the cycle twice against the same team in one season: Christian Yelich against the Cincinnati Reds in 2018.

 Cycles have occurred on the same day twice in MLB history; on September 17, 1920, by Bobby Veach of the Detroit Tigers and George Burns of the New York Giants; and on September 1, 2008, by the Arizona Diamondbacks' Stephen Drew and the Seattle Mariners' Adrián Beltré.
-The longest period of time between two players hitting for the cycle was 5 years, 1 month, and 10 days, a drought lasting from Bill Joyce's cycle in 1896 to Harry Davis's in 1901.
+The longest period of time between two players hitting for the cycle was 5 years, 1 month, and 10 days, a drought lasting from Bill Joyce's cycle in 1896 to Harry Davis' in 1901.

 Bobby Veach (left) and George Burns (right) hit for the cycle on the same day, September 17, 1920.

 Natural cycles

 The natural cycle, in which the hits come in order from fewest to most total bases (single, double, triple, home run), has been accomplished 15 times in MLB history:

 The only natural cycle by a member of the New York Yankees was hit by Tony Lazzeri in 1932.